chyanju/SolInv/README.md

 - ✓ Investigate into the memory overflow issue.
 - ✓ Improve action masking to rule out redundant flex actions.
 - ▢ Enable GPU support.
+- ▢ Switch to a more precise DSL.
 - ▢ Investigate reason of slow back propagation (need GPU?).
-- ▢ (Optional) Use Slither to generate more compact graph representation.
+- ▢ Use Slither to generate more compact graph representation.